-window and the carving of an angel, now

-altar tomb, with defaced, in the south transept.
+The Lynch window and altar tomb, with the carving of an angel, now defaced, in the south transept.

 Corbel in the north transept, a biblical Joshua with a bunch of grapes.

 The stone baptismal font towards the rear of the south transept, between the west door and the south porch.